 If you wish to stay in Greece for longer than three months within a six-month period, you will probably require a national visa (type D) from the Greek embassy in your country of residence.
 You are unable to apply for this in Greece.

 - Eating Meals are commonly laid in the table centre and shared.
 Always accept a drink offer as it's a show of goodwill.
 Don’t insist on paying if invited out; it insults your hosts.
 In restaurants, service might feel slow; dining is a drawn-out experience and it's impolite to rush waitstaff.

 - Photography In churches, avoid using a flash or photographing the main altar, which is considered taboo.
 At archaeological sites, you'll be stopped from using a tripod, as this marks you as a professional and thereby requires special permissions.

 - Places of worship If you visit churches, cover up with a shawl or long sleeves and a long skirt or trousers to show respect.
 Some places will deny admission if you're showing too much skin.

 - Body language 'Yes' is a swing of the head and 'no' is a curt raising of the head or eyebrows, often accompanied by a 'ts' click-of-the-tongue sound.

-It is a good idea to have your passport with you at all times in case you are stopped by the police and questioned.
+It is a good idea to have your passport (or at least a copy and some ID) with you at all times in case you are stopped by the police and questioned.
 This is particularly true if you are travelling in border areas.
 Greek citizens are presumed always to have identification on them and the police presume foreign visitors do too.
-If you are arrested by police insist on an interpreter (diermi̱néas; say "the-lo dhi-ermi-nea") and/or a lawyer (diki̱góros; say "the-lo dhi-ki-go-ro").
+If you are arrested by police, insist on an interpreter (diermi̱néas; say 'the-lo dhi-ermi-nea') and/or a lawyer (diki̱góros; say 'the-lo dhi-ki-go-ro').